pryv/service-core/README.md

 Then just `yarn install`.

-If you're blocking because 'unicode.org' doesn't like you today, here's what you do:

-    $ NODE_UNICODETABLE_UNICODEDATA_TXT=$(pwd)/UnicodeData.txt yarn install

 ## Top Level Directories

     .
     ├── CHANGELOG.md        Changelog
     ├── Jenkinsfile          Used by Jenkins to identify and run the build ├── Procfile             Used by foreman (`nf`) to identify processes ├── README.md           This README
     ├── build               Contains files needed for Docker release build ├── components          Source code for all components ├── custom-extensions   Custom auth steps, during tests mainly.
-    ├── decls            Flow-Type annotations, managed by us ├── dist             Once you run 'npm run release', this is created ├── docs             Documentation in Markdown format
+    ├── decls               Flow-Type annotations, managed by us ├── dist                Once you run 'yarn release', this is created ├── docs                Documentation in Markdown format
-    ├── flow-typed       Flow-Type annotations, managed by flow-typed ├── jsdoc.json       JSDoc configuration, `npm run jsdoc` ├── node_modules     Package installation, `yarn install`
+    ├── flow-typed           Flow-Type annotations, managed by flow-typed ├── jsdoc.json          JSDoc configuration, `yarn jsdoc`
+    ├── node_modules        Package installation, `yarn install`
     ├── package.json        Yarn package file
     ├── proxy               Proxy configuration
     ├── scripts             Scripts used to manage the repository ├── test                Top-Level Tests for Integration tests.
-    └── yarn.lock        Lockfile for Yarn, locks down npm versions.
+    └── yarn.lock           Lockfile for Yarn, locks down dependencies versions.

 ## How to?